SalomonMalka/Black-and-white-image-colorization/README.md

 ## Further development ideas

 1. Training with bigger dataset and on more epochs
-2. Try different perceptual loss functions to see if training times can be shorter.
+2. Try different perceptual loss functions to see if they can give better results.
 3. Use a pretrained semantic segmentation network and apply it before the input.
 This should considerably improve the results as the colorization is done with the semantic component information of the image

 ## References